TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 ### 3. Using a `for` loop

-You can also capitalize the first letter of each word by looping through the words with a `for` loop.
+You can also capitalize the first letter of each word by looping through each word with a `for` loop.

 ```javascript
 const words = 'this is a very long string!'.split(" ");